pmall/risk-ratio/README.md

 *   `list-expirations`: Lists available expiration dates for a given instrument.
 *   `snapshot`: Fetches and displays the raw options chain data for a specific instrument and expiration.
 *   `probabilities`: Computes and displays the probabilistic price distribution for an underlying asset at a given expiration.

+## 🔬 Methodology

+To ensure a smooth and consistent probability curve, the tool implements the following process:

+1.  **Fetch Data**: It retrieves the full option chain (strikes, and implied volatilities) for a given asset and expiration.
+2.  **Fit Volatility Smile**: It performs a 2nd-degree polynomial regression on the implied volatilities as a function of their log-moneyness (`log(strike/current_price)`).
+This fits a smooth curve to the raw market data, accounting for the volatility smile/skew.
+3.  **Calculate Probabilities**: It uses this smoothed volatility model to calculate the cumulative probability (`P(price <= strike)`) for each strike price, resulting in a robust and monotonically increasing probability distribution.

+This method allows for the accurate pricing of any strike price, not just those actively traded, and forms a solid basis for calculating expected returns and losses for any options position.

 ## 🚀 Installation